 Tracking and measurement will also become more important as we respond to the changing landscape.
 One successful approach to this is the concept of “Win the Week,” where you take bigger sales goals and break them into more manageable chunks.
 Or you could focus on activities that can be accomplished this week by the rep, building to longer-term success.
 This requires an engaged sales manager who is willing to work one-on-one with reps.
 Overall this can drive improvement across your organization, especially with core, or average, performers.

-Dr. Ahearne: It will be some time before companies are comfortable bringing a lot of people together in one place so staying connected will remain a challenge.
+Dr. Ahearne: Staying connected will remain a challenge.
 Salespeople are natural connectors in an organization, spanning across multiple disciplines and boundaries.
 It’s vital to keep them engaged to understand what’s happening with customers and how the marketplace is changing.
 Communications need to be two-way: sharing information with the sales organization and gathering valuable information from them can give organizations a strategic edge in times of uncertainty.

 Dr. Michael Ahearne — C.T.
 Bauer Professor of Marketing and Research and the Director of the Sales Excellence Institute at the Bauer School of Business, University of Houston.